doanamo/BourneEngine/Readme.md

 - Maintain unit tests to ensure correctness

 # Requirements
-Project is based on CMake 3.29 and can be used with following IDEs:
+Project is based on CMake 3.29 and can be used with following compilers:
-- CLion (recommended 2024.3 or higher, with bundled CMake)
-- VS2022 (recommended 17.11 or higher, with bundled CMake)

-In combination with supported compilers:
 - Clang (recommended 19.1 or higher)
 - MSVC (recommended 19.42 or higher)
 - GCC (recommended 14.2 or higher)